-During this 18-month project (January 2019 – June 2020) we will not create any new curricula or units.
-Instead we will explore where the potential entry points are for computer science that already exist in current learning standards and curricula, and what types of high-quality options are already available that could be integrated into existing curricula.
-The outcomes of this project will lead to clearly defined professional development support structures for computer science that will work for your districts and others across the State of Maine.
+During this 18-month project (January 2019 – June 2020) participants explored where the potential entry points are for computer science that already exist in current learning standards and curricula, and what types of high-quality options are already available that could be integrated into existing curricula.
+Participants piloted modified lessons, units, and tools from a wide variety of sources and added those experiences to the data collected from classroom observations, participants surveys and focus groups.
+The outcomes of this project led to recommendations for professional development support structures for computer science that will work for districts and others across the State of Maine.

 Which school districts are participating?

 Throughout the life of this project, the interest in integration of Computer Science has only increased.
 With an added emphasis on integration in state and national conversations, the i2i participants are on the cutting edge of important work that will only enrich this growing field.
 Participants are working together to synthesize their research and co-design learning opportunities for our upcoming CS Integration Spring Symposium that will highlight their work as well as the work of many other groups from throughout the state.